-Some email accounts, especially business ones, get deactivated.
-Most often it’s because someone moved on to a new role and abandoned the account.
-The last thing on their mind on the last day at work was probably unsubscribing from all the mailing lists.
+Some email accounts, especially business ones, get deactivated at some point.
+Often it’s because someone has moved on to a new role or left the company and abandoned their account.
+Unsubscribing from your list was probably the last thing on their mind while packing up their stuff.

 Your emails may be bouncing against their inbox from thereon.
-Whether it’s a soft bounce (autoresponder) or a hard one (the account doesn’t exist), it hurts your reputation.
-While some ESPs will automatically remove hard bounces right away, all the others you need to take care of on your own.
+Whether it’s a soft bounce (autoresponder) or a hard one (an account doesn’t exist), your reputation gets compromised.

-The same goes for the accounts that never open your emails.
-You probably have plenty of those that voluntarily joined the list at some point but then seem to have lost any interest in your content.
+The same goes for the recipients that never open your emails.
+You probably have plenty of people who joined the list voluntarily but lost interest in your email content at some point.

-Most of the time, though, emails are delivered but will drown in the flood of other newsletters and promotions.
+Sometimes emails are delivered to the inboxes but drown in the flood of other newsletters and promotions.

 Opens, clicks, and replies also matter a lot.
 Modern email clients learn from users’ behavior.
 If they see that they never open emails from certain senders, they’re less and less likely to route them into their inbox.
 This makes for a better user experience but can be harmful to companies with low engagement.

 - Test different subject lines.
-Make them intriguing so that people want to open an email to check what’s up.
-At the same time steer clear from spammy words such as “Free”, “90% off” or “Discount.”
-Use a pre-header to give additional incentives to open an email.
+Make them intriguing so that people would want to open your emails to see what’s up.
+At the same time, steer clear from spammy words such as “Free”, “90% off” or “Discount”.
+Use a pre-header to motivate recipients to open your emails.

-- Try a different frequency of emails.
-Don’t send too much and be regular.
-If you commit to sending a weekly newsletter, do it every week, at the same time if possible.
-And better yet – give a reader a chance to choose the frequency they like the most.
-They’ll be less likely to leave if they have full control over what they receive and how often.
+- Try different email schedules.
+Don’t send too many and be regular.
+If you commit to sending a weekly newsletter, do it every week at the same time if possible.
+And better yet – let your readers choose the schedule they like the most.
+They will be less likely to leave if they have full control over what they receive and how often.

-- Work also on the content of the email.
-Design it well, keep it concise, and make Call-to-Actions that work for you.
+- Don’t forget about the email content itself.
+Design it well, keep it concise, and make ‘call to actions’ work for you.
 Test what works for your audience over and over again.